LapishLab/.github/profile/README.md

-## This GitHub organization is for the research lab of Chris Lapish at Indiana University Indianapolis
+## This GitHub organization is for the research lab of Chris Lapish at Indiana University School of Medicine